 What are the key issues in the financial industry?

-Despite threats to the sector posed by Brexit and COVID-19, 1.1 million people still work in the UK's financial industry - rising to more than 2.3 million if including related professional services.
+Despite threats to the sector posed by Brexit, COVID-19 and the need to change in keeping with technological advancements, 1.1 million people still work in the UK's financial industry - rising to 2.5 million when including related professional services.

-As digital-first services become the norm, this will only increase the demand for suitably qualified candidates with the required level of experience.
+As digital-first banking services become the norm, this increases the demand for suitably qualified candidates with the required level of technical experience in areas such as:

-Those choosing finance careers will be expected to keep pace with the latest developments and build up their technical as well as financial skills.
-Read more about relevant IT courses.
+Those choosing finance careers will be expected to keep pace with these latest developments and build technical, accounting and finance skills.
+Read more about relevant IT courses, accounting courses and finance qualifications.

 Find out more